Dextre534/user-record-app/README.md

 I have tried to run

-npm install eslint -g -D
+- npm install eslint -g -D
-eslint --init
+- eslint --init

-but so far it's not working
+but so far it's not working..